 - There may be times when the Computer Lab is unavailable if programs are scheduled in the lab or if there are too many people .

 - Use one of our available computers, or use our work space and bring your own device.

-This is a Tablet Loan Program that was started in August of 2020, in response to the changing technology needs created by the pandemic.
-Our goal is for all seniors to have access to technology and Madison Senior Center virtual programs.
+This is a Tablet Loan Program that developed in response to the changing technology needs created by the pandemic.
+Our goal is for all seniors to have access to technology and the internet.
 If you want to take a virtual program, and don't have a computer, we want to lend you a tablet.
 Staff provide an overview of how to use the tablet.
 All technology abilities welcome!
 Available to adults age 55+.
 Call or email 608-266-6581 to schedule an appointment to to check out a tablet.